ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

 form of ``X.Y.Z``, where each letter corresponds to an integer value.
 This notation can also be understand as ``MAJOR.MINOR.PATCH``:

-* **Major** version when you make incompatible API changes.
+* A ``MAJOR`` version is when you make incompatible API changes.
-* **Minor** version when you add a feature in a backwards-compatible manner.
+* A ``MINOR`` version is when you add a feature in a backwards-compatible manner.
-* **Patch** version when you make backwards compatible bug fixes.
+* A ``PATCH`` version is when you make backwards-compatible bug fixes.

-To match the versioning methodology used by the 'big three' data science Python packages, `numpy`_, `scipy`_, and `pandas`_, ``MAJOR`` versions of PyAnsys packages are not released when any incompatible API change is made but rather when major, globally breaking API changes are made.
+To match the versioning methodology used by the "big three" data science Python packages, `numpy`_, `scipy`_, and `pandas`_, ``MAJOR`` versions of PyAnsys packages are not released when any incompatible API change is made but rather when major, globally breaking API changes are made.